“Everybody is a Genius. But If You Judge a Fish by Its Ability to Climb a Tree, It Will Live Its Whole Life Believing that It is Stupid.”

 I recommend having a look at the second-hand market to find a good drum kit for less.
 Thus, you won’t have invested too much money if your child decides to give up after just a few lessons.
 There are plenty of second-hand websites like eBay, Craigslist, and Gumtree.

 A child won’t be able to teach themselves to learn the drums.
 They need to be guided and encouraged in order to improve their skills and progress.

 Thus, they’ll need drum lessons.
 There are a number of different options.

 A private tutor will know, from the very first drum lessons, exactly how to help your child to improve their drumming by working with their strengths and weaknesses.
 They’ll come to your house, saving you precious time!
 However, the child is alone.
 They won’t be able to share their experience with other musicians whether they’re learning drums, guitar, bass, or piano.

 Where can you find a private tutor?

-For private drum lessons, Superprof is the place to go!
+For private drum lessons online, Superprof is the place to go!
 See more below.

 Learning drums in a conservative